Senior Research Fellow

-My primary field of expertise is in the assessment control and mitigation of fire and explosion hazards, particularly in relation to hydrogen, and have published over 25 papers in peer reviewed journals.
+Dr Ingram's primary field of expertise is in the assessment control and mitigation of fire and explosion hazards, particularly in relation to hydrogen, and have published over 25 papers in peer reviewed journals.
 At a fundamental level this work involves aspects of a range of subjects including combustion, heat transfer, tribology and impact mechanics.
 Much of this work has been conducted on behalf of Sellafield ltd in support of decommission operations.
 Most recently research has been conducted on the mechanical ignition of hydrogen and fundamental aspects of mechanical impact/generated surface temperatures.

 This is specifically of relevance to the emptying of nuclear silos containing hydrogen containing sludges.
 Passive ventilation of hydrogen from enclosures is another key area of research relevant to both nuclear decommissioning and hydrogen energy.
 Research work has also recently been conducted on oxygen system safety and on fridge/freezer fires.

 He is currently conducting research into the safety of Liquid hydrogen as a fuel for civil aviation as part of the H2020 ENABLEH2 project - Enabling cryogenic hydrogen based CO2 free air transport.